GitoriousLispBackup/eql/CL_EQL/README.txt

-If your CL has threads enabled, you need to set your Swank communication style to either :sigio or :fd-handler in your ".swank.lisp" file (style :spawn uses threads, and would crash together with 'q' / '#q').
+If your CL has threads enabled, you need to set your Swank communication style to either :sigio or :fd-handler in your ".swank.lisp" file (style :spawn uses threads, and would crash together with '#q').

   (setf swank:*communication-style* :sigio)